 We ceased to be an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, on December 31, 2017.
 However, because we ceased to be an "emerging growth company" after we confidentially submitted our registration statement related to this offering to the SEC, we will continue to be treated as an "emerging growth company" for certain purposes until the earlier of the date on which we complete this offering or December 31, 2018.
 As such, we have taken advantage of certain reduced disclosure obligations regarding selected financial data and executive compensation arrangements in our registration statement related to this offering that are not available to non-emerging growth companies.
 We cannot predict if investors will find our Class A common stock less attractive because we have relied on these exemptions.
-If some investors find our Class A common stock may decrease.
+If some investors find our Class A common stock less attractive as a result, there may be less demand for our Class A common stock and the price that some investors are willing to pay for our Class A common stock may decrease.